 Prioritizing the work in such an environment can be a big challenge for organizations lacking proper tools for service request management.
 This is where IT ticketing management software or a service desk can offer a way forward.
-In this article, we discuss some of the most important features a service request management software should offer along with a list of the best service request management software of 2020.
+In this article, we discuss some of the most important features a service request management software should offer along with a list of the best service request management software on the market today.

 What Are the Main Features of a Service Request Management Software?

 A service request management software, as the name suggests, is a software that helps IT teams handle a wide range of customer or end-user requests.
 These can include requests for access to applications, a new software license or its renewal, hardware installation, software configuration, resetting of passwords, and more.